-The Notes amortization period will start in March 2023 (the 'Bullet Maturity Date') with the 'Final Maturity Date' in September 2025.
-The Bullet maturity date signifies the end of the securitization's revolving period.
-During the revolving period, receivables can be transferred out (receivables prior denouncement) and in (replenishments of loans with higher credit quality) the securitization scheme.
-During the amortization period, collections are used to repay the notes, while no further transfers of receivables in the perimeter (replenishments) are performed.

-The transaction is due to close on the Final Maturity Date in 2025.
+The Notes amortisation period will start in March 2023 (the 'Bullet Maturity Date') with the 'Final Maturity Date' in September 2025.
+The Bullet maturity date signifies the end of the securitisation's revolving period.
+During the revolving period, receivables can be transferred out (receivables prior denouncement) and in (replenishments of loans with higher credit quality) the securitisation scheme.
+During the amortisation period, collections are used to repay the notes, while no further transfers of receivables in the perimeter (replenishments) are performed.
+The Loan Notes will fully be repaid and the transaction is due to close on the Final Maturity Date in 2025.

-In addition, the terms and conditions of the Class A Notes state that the Transferor is entitled to an optional early redemption of the Notes, exercisable in full on any interest payment date on or after 25 September 2020 on the occurrence of a Regulatory Event which materially affects the amount of capital which the Originator is required to allocate in respect of the Portfolio or if it becomes unlawful for the Issuer to perform its obligations under the Notes and at any time during the amortization period following the Bullet Maturity Date.
+In addition, the terms and conditions of the Class A Notes state that the Transferor is entitled to an optional early redemption of the Notes, exercisable in full on any interest payment date on or after 25 September 2020 on the occurrence of a Regulatory Event which materially affects the amount of capital which the Originator is required to allocate in respect of the Portfolio or if it becomes unlawful for the Issuer to perform its obligations under the Notes and at any time during the amortisation period following the Bullet Maturity Date.